-As we explore how these important pieces of text come to be, the first thing we should do is debunk the myth that introductions have only one paragraph.
-This is true for the five paragraph essay format, but not necessarily the case in all texts.
-Ultimately, it's up to the writer to decide how much time and space he or she needs to introduce the subject, topic, and thesis of any given essay or writing project.
+As you tackle this crucial portion of text, you should disregard the common myth that introductions have only one paragraph.
+This is true for the five-paragraph essay format, but not necessarily for all texts.

+Ultimately, it's up to the writer to decide how much time and space she needs to introduce the subject, topic, and thesis of any given essay or writing project.

 Another prevalent myth about introductions is that they should be written first.
-If anything, introductions should come later, as they can often become a barrier for students, especially on the very first draft.
-In all likelihood, after the rest of the essay has been written -- the body paragraphs, conclusions, and all -- chances are that whatever the old introduction says doesn't apply quite as well as you thought it would, and now you'll have to change it.
+If anything, introductions should be developed later, as they can often become a barrier for writers, especially on the very first draft.

-Save the task of writing introductions for when you know exactly what you're introducing, after you've written
+Save the task of writing your introduction for when you know exactly what you're introducing, after you've written the rest of the essay.

-2. Introductions: The Purpose
+2. Purpose of Introductions

-So, what goes into making an introduction?
 There are two critical things introductions need to do:

-- 1. Establish the essay's topic, including any conflict or controversy that the writer will be addressing - 2.
-Include a clear articulation of the thesis
+- 1. Establish the essay's topic, including any conflict or controversy that will be addressed. - 2.
+Include a clear articulation of the thesis.

 Often, especially in longer and more complicated essays, the thesis as stated in the introduction is itself a summary of the more detailed argument that will follow.
-Still, the introduction should introduce the thesis in one way or another.
-Often this includes stating the general line of reasoning that the body of the essay will take.
+Still, the introduction should introduce the thesis in one way or another; it typically includes a statement of the general line of reasoning that the body of the essay will take.

-2 DID YOU KNOW
+1 DID YOU KNOW

 This statement of the general line of reasoning is called a nut graph.
-This part of the introduction tends to state things such as, "First I will explore x.
+This part of the introduction tends to state things such as, "First, I will explore x.
 Then I will expand on x by looking at y, and then I will demonstrate how y is really z," or something to that effect.
-It gives the reader a very quick outline of the essay's main points -- a map for them to use as they proceed through the text.
+It gives readers a very quick outline of the essay's main points-a map for them to use as they proceed through the text.

-Let's review a few introductions and see what they are or are not doing.
+Let's review a couple of sample introductions and see what they are (or are not) doing.
 As you read the introduction below, look for how it establishes the essay's topic and where the thesis might be:

 Modern life often means people work long hours to buy possessions that they don't have time to enjoy.
 But many people have decided to leave the rat race.
 A simpler lifestyle can reduce stress, teach self-reliance, and encourage family and social unity.
-I will show several of the benefits of simplifying your lifestyle, and use empirical evidence to demonstrate the ways in which the American workforce has been systematically trained to work harder and longer than it needs to.
+I will show several of the benefits of simplifying your lifestyle and use empirical evidence to demonstrate the ways in which the American workforce has been systematically trained to work harder and longer than it needs to.